kavinvalli/hashnode-blogs/ckj8yqbp203xspzs1a8pb949q.md

 ![Screenshot 2020-12-29 at 1.05.22 AM.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1609184125448/vfrfrVlv4.jpeg)

 That's it for this episode!
-In the next one we are going to talk about how to use templates (html, css) to render content on the site.
-Till then, stay tuned!
+In the next one we are going to talk about how to use models and setup our sqlite database!
+Till then, Stay Tuned!